Tuscany Travel Guide: Best Things to Do in Tuscany

 Where to Stay in Tuscany

-Based on what you would like to see, you should decide which option is best for you.
-The next part of this Tuscany travel guide will give you an overview of the highlights of Tuscany as well as the best things to do in Tuscany.
-These will help you decide where to stay, depending on what places you personally don’t want to miss.
+Based on what you would like to see, you can decide which option works best for you.
+The next part of this Tuscany travel guide covers the region’s highlights as well as the best things to do in Tuscany, helping you decide where to stay, depending on what places you personally don’t want to miss.

 Best Things to Do in Tuscany